Windows, Mac OS X and GNU/Linux.

 On Mac OS X, download and open the DIN Is Noise disk image.
 Drag the DIN Is Noise application to your Applications folder and double click on the DIN Is Noise application to start DIN.

 On Windows, download and unzip the DIN Is Noise zip file.
-Enter the DIN Is Noise folder and double click on DIN.exe to start DIN.
+Enter the DIN Is Noise folder and double click on DIN Is Noise executable.

 On Mac OS X, double click on the DIN Is Noise application in your Applications folder to start DIN.

-On Windows, enter the DIN Is Noise folder and double click on DIN.exe to start DIN.
+On Windows, enter the DIN Is Noise folder and double click on DIN Is Noise executable to start DIN.

 On GNU/Linux, at a terminal type:

 On Windows, Mac OS X and GNU/Linux click on the Reset to Factory Settings! button on the Settings page of DIN.
 And restart DIN.

 Yes.
 Click on Settings and choose the MIDI device from which DIN will get its MIDI input.
 DIN supports MIDI control change, program change, note on & off and pitch bend messages.
 DIN also automatically syncs FM, AM, gater & octave shift modules to the MIDI clock when it gets a MIDI clock and/or MIDI start message.

 Yes.
 Click on Settings and choose the MIDI device from which DIN will get its MIDI input.
 When MIDI input is available, DIN draws 13 dotted crosses in the middle of the keyboard-keyboard.
 Each cross represents one note of the chromatic scale.
 You can see an octave's worth of crosses.
 If you play a white note on your MIDI keyboard, a white box will appear.
 If you play a black note, a black box will appear.
 In both cases, you should hear the note.
 If not, choose a different MIDI device.